Skip to main content

 How to improve your credit score in Canada — before your mortgage.

 A higher score can mean a materially lower rate on a $500K+ decision.
-Here are the five levers that actually move your score, a realistic timeline, and the mistakes to avoid in the months before you apply.
+Here are the five levers that actually move your score — consistent with the Financial Consumer Agency of Canada guidance — a realistic timeline, and the mistakes to avoid in the months before you apply.

 The 5 levers that move your score